-Los Angeles, CA January 29, 2011 - A Los Angeles photographer has developed a technique to create extremely detailed images of flowers.
-Using technology used by NASA on Mars, David Leaser's innovative Nightflowers collection shows large scale botanicals with such detail you can literally see the pollen glistening on the stamens.
+Los Angeles, CA November 4, 2011 - Using technology used by NASA on Mars, Los Angeles photographer David Leaser has created Nightflowers II, a followup to his first collection of botanical images that shows large scale flowers with such detail you can literally see the pollen glistening on the stamens.

-The images have attracted the attention of Architectural Digest, and they will be introduced at their 10th Anniversary Home Design Show on March 17 in New York City.
+The images originally attracted the attention of Architectural Digest, and the collection debuted at their 10th Anniversary Home Design Show on March 17, 2011 in New York City.